-CDES 112 F Teaching Peace (2) (formerly CDFL 112 F)
+CDES 112 F Teaching Peace (2)

 Two hours of lecture per week.
 This course provides an overview of peace education and a framework for creating environments and curriculum that promote peace.
 Students gain skills in communication, conflict management, the anti-bias perspective, promoting non-violence and community building.
-(CSU) (Degree credit)
+(CSU) (Degree Credit)

-CDES 115 F Introduction to Early Childhood Education Curriculum (2) (formerly CDFL 115 F) (CAN H EC 14)
+CDES 115 F Introduction to Early Childhood Education Curriculum (2) (CAN H EC 14)

 Two hours of lecture per week.
 This course provides a foundation in curriculum planning and development.
 An introduction to observation and assessment in early childhood programs, the connection of play to meaningful learning and the vocabulary of the discipline are incuded.
-(CSU) (Degree credit)
+(CSU) (Degree Credit)

-CDES 120 F Child Development (3) (formerly CDFL 120 F) (CAN FCS 14)
+CDES 120 F Child Development (3) (CAN FCS 14)

 Three hours lecture per week.
 Students study the entire scope of developmental theories addressing physical, intellectual, moral, social and emotional development.
 Periods of development from prenatal through adolescence are presented in a chronological sequence.
 Research methodologies are discussed as students are expected to think critically about theory and research.
 Inclusive viewpoints of theory and practice are addressed.
-(CSU) (UC) (Degree credit) AA GE, CSU GE
+(CSU) (UC Credit Limitation) (Degree Credit) AA GE, CSU GE